 Contact Phil Cykon, Program Director

-Additionally, students in the Education & Human Studies Division, have the opportunity to enroll into a four-week international service learning course in The Gambia, a small but thriving country in western Africa.
+Additionally, students in the Education & Human Studies Division, have the opportunity to enroll into a four-week international service learning course.

 Working closely with your Program Director, you will be able to accommodate a semester abroad, which could potentially include an international internship, while satisfying all of the required coursework for your Criminal Justice major.